 Are you planning on job searching?
 Many professionals in Canada and around the world are starting to get prepared for upcoming job openings.
-The best thing to be is… be prepared!
+The best thing to do is to be ready!

-Time to stop procrastinating and get ready just in case you are laid off or to make a career change.
-It never hurts to have an updated resume and cover letter to apply for the perfect job at a moment’s notice.
+It’s time to stop procrastinating and get ready if you are laid off or make a career change.
+It never hurts to have an updated resume and cover letter to apply for the perfect job immediately.

-If you are thinking of job hunting in the new year, you may want to review my homepage to find out what we offer to help job seekers move their careers forward.
+If you are considering job hunting in the new year, you may want to review my homepage to find out what we offer to help job seekers move their careers forward.
 Consider examining the services we provide along with pricing information.

 Before beginning your job search, you may want to take some time to reflect on your personal goals and priorities.
-Ask yourself: “what do I want out of my career?”
-The answer to this question will help to start you on the right job search path.
+Ask yourself: “What do I want out of my career?”
+The answer to this question will help you start on the right job search path.
 From here, you will be able to begin setting career goals.
-Through the establishment of realistic, specific, and attainable goals, you will be able to realize what will make you happiest.
+By establishing realistic, specific, and attainable goals, you will be able to realize what will make you happiest.

-Below are productive and straightforward steps you can do to either jump-start your job search or at least make the process of finding a job more manageable.
+Below are productive and straightforward steps you can take to jump-start your job search or at least make the process of finding a job more manageable.

 Walk Away from the Computer to Network